 HS Codes play an important role in international imports and exports.
 They are 6-10 digit codes assigned to specific goods by customs authorities.
 These codes are used all around the world, making cargo easily identifiable and ensuring the seamless delivery of goods from Point A to Point B.

-- Where you need to use it and
+- Where do I need to use HS Codes in shipping?

 What is an HS Code?